nettitude/Invoke-PowerThIEf/README.md

 Invoke-PowerThIEf -action InvokeJS -BrowserIndex <BrowserIndex> -Script\<JavaScript to run>
 ```

+## Dumping HTML
-### Dump the HTML of all currently opened IE windows/tabs
+### Dump HTML from all currently opened IE windows/tabs
 ```
 Invoke-PowerThIEf -action DumpHtml
 ```

-### Dump the HTML from the selected IE window or tab.
+### Dump HTML from the selected IE window or tab.
 Use ListUrls to get the BrowserIndex to identify the Window/Tab
 ```
 Invoke-PowerThIEf -action DumpHTML -BrowserIndex <BrowserIndex>
 ```

-### Dump the HTML from all tags of \<type> in the DOM of the selected IE window or tab.
+### Dump HTML from all tags of \<type> in the DOM of the selected IE window or tab.
 Use ListUrls to get the BrowserIndex to identify the Window/Tab
 ```
 Invoke-PowerThIEf -action DumpHTML -BrowserIndex <BrowserIndex> -SelectorType tag -Selector <type>

 Invoke-PowerThIEf -action DumpHTML -BrowserIndex <BrowserIndex> -SelectorType tag -Selector div
 ```

-### Dump the HTML from any tag with the \<id> found in the DOM of the selected IE window or tab.
+### Dump HTML from any tag with the \<id> found in the DOM of the selected IE window or tab.
 Use ListUrls to get the BrowserIndex to identify the Window/Tab
 ```
 Invoke-PowerThIEf -action DumpHTML -BrowserIndex <BrowserIndex> -SelectorType id -Selector <id>

 Invoke-PowerThIEf -action DumpHTML -BrowserIndex <BrowserIndex> -SelectorType id -Selector idfirstdiv
 ```

-### Dump the HTML from any tag with the \<name> found in the DOM of the selected IE window or tab.
+### Dump HTML from any tag with the \<name> found in the DOM of the selected IE window or tab.
 Use ListUrls to get the BrowserIndex to identify the Window/Tab
 ```
 Invoke-PowerThIEf -action DumpHTML -BrowserIndex <BrowserIndex> -SelectorType name -Selector <name>

 Invoke-PowerThIEf -action DumpHTML -BrowserIndex <BrowserIndex> -SelectorType name -Selector namefirstdiv
 ```

+## Showing/Hiding Windows
 ### Set to visible all IE windows/tabs
 ```
 Invoke-PowerThIEf -action ShowWindow
 ```

-### Show the selected opened IE windows/tabs.
-Use ListUrls to get the BrowserIndex to identify the Window/Tab
+### Set the selected window/tab to be visible.
 ```
 Invoke-PowerThIEf -action ShowWindow -BrowserIndex <BrowserIndex>
 ```